shawaizt/PsrPopPy-G/README.md

 Update the 'minipsrpoppy-msp.py' script with the appropriate paths for 'path_out', 'surveys_path' and 'fortran_path'.
 Then run the script.
 It will output two CSV files; 'all-radio.csv' and 'detect-radio.csv'.
 'all-radio.csv' contains all pulsars beaming towards Earth that were generated. 'detect-radio.csv' contains only those pulsars which were detectable by the radio surveys specified, which should be 92 pulsars for with the default surveys.

 Next, to apply gamma-ray selection effects, use the 'gammaray-filter-msp.py' script.
 Update 'path', 'path_out' and 'path_fermi_map' with path to the outputs from running previous script, path where to store final outputs and path where the Fermi-LAT sensitivity map is located respectively.
+The Fermi-LAT All-sky sensitivity map can be obtained from the [3PC webpage](https://fermi.gsfc.nasa.gov/ssc/data/access/lat/3rd_PSR_catalog/).
 This script outputs CSV files which contain pulsars detectable by Fermi-LAT based on a specific gamma-ray luminosity model.

 CPs: